100% State Benefits – Indiana

 - If it is unclear that your service-connected disability is causing you pain or difficulty while walking, a signed doctor’s letter may be required.

 Note: Veterans can obtain a plate or a placard for each registered vehicle they own.
+All Indiana license plates supporting military personnel are available as motorcycle plates.

 Military Family Relief Fund (MFRF)